vadhikari357/Zepto-E-commerce-Data-Analysis-/README.md

 ## Key Insights

-The analysis identifies:

-- Categories with the highest potential revenue
+- Cooking Essentials and Munchies have the highest potential revenue at ₹3,37,131 each.

+- Personal Care and Paan Corner have potential revenue of ₹2,70,849 each.

+- Fruits & Vegetables offer the highest average discount at 15.46%.

-- Products with the highest selling prices
+- Borges Extra Light Olive Oil has the highest selling price at ₹1,399 among the analyzed products.

-- Products offering the highest discounts
-- Categories with higher inventory levels
-- Out-of-stock products
-- Products with low inventory availability
+- Borges Extra Light Olive Oil also has the highest absolute discount amount of ₹1,201.

+- Dukes Waffy Orange, Chocolate and Strawberry Wafers have discounts of up to 51%.

+- Several products have very low inventory availability, indicating products that may require inventory attention.

+- Multiple products are currently out of stock and may require replenishment.

 > **Note:** Potential revenue is an estimated value calculated using current selling price × available quantity.
 It does not represent actual sales revenue.